rdzman/test/README.md

 Citing MATPOWER
 ---------------

-We request that publications derived from the use of MATPOWER or the included data files explicitly acknowledge that fact by citing the appropriate paper(s) and the software itself.
+We request that publications derived from the use of MATPOWER, or the included data files, explicitly acknowledge that fact by citing the appropriate paper(s) and the software itself.

 ### Papers